mscarey/anchorpoint/README.rst

 classes based on the Web Annotation Data Model, which is a `W3C Recommendation`_.
-Anchorpoint includes helper methods for switching between selector types, and a `marshmallow`_ schema for serialization.
+Anchorpoint includes helper methods for switching between selector types, and a `pydantic`_ schema for serialization.
 Anchorpoint is used by `Legislice`_ for referencing laws such as statutes, and by `AuthoritySpoke`_ for referencing judicial opinions.